EmmanuelLefevre/Documentations/Tutorials/powershell_global_git_ignore_manager_script.md

 On the other hand "ALIAS SECTION" could be at top...
 ℹ️ Unlike some other scripting languages ​​(such as JavaScript), PowerShell does not perform "hoisting" mechanism.
 You can't call a function before its declaration.

-5. Now you can place yourself in a local repository, open a terminal in this path and type =>
+5. Now you can place yourself in a local repository, open a terminal in its path and type =>

 ```powershell
 gir